Hostile Work Environment

 Madia Law Represents Employees in Hostile Work Environment Cases

 If you answered “yes” to any one of the above questions, Madia Law can help.
-I represent employees across the State of Minnesota in hostile work environment cases.
-I’ve been honored to take on – and beat – some of the largest corporations in the country that broke the law.
+We represent employees across the States of Minnesota and Wisconsin in hostile work environment cases.
+We’ve been honored to take on – and beat – some of the largest corporations in the country that broke the law.

-As an “at will” employment state, Minnesota gives supervisors and employers some leeway when it comes to management style.
-However, both Minnesota and federal law absolutely prohibit comments about an employee’s race, age, sex, sexual orientation, or disability status.
+As “at will” employment states, Minnesota and Wisconsin give supervisors and employers some leeway when it comes to management style.
+However, Minnesota, Wisconsin, and federal law absolutely prohibit comments about an employee’s race, age, sex, sexual orientation, or disability status.
 You have the right to come to work and not have to endure any of that kind of garbage.
 If you are being subjected to comments or touching based on who you are, you may be the victim of hostile work environment discrimination.